sl4shme/stuff/development/python/oop.md

 > TypeError: Cannot create a consistent method resolution order (MRO) for bases B, A

 ###Super
-Super allows you to call methods of get attribute of parent class.
+Super allows you to call methods or get attribute of parent class.
 It will locate the requested method or attribute in the parent classes checking them in the MRO order.

 Python2: